Top 5 Best Acoustic Electric Guitar Under 300

 New 30" Kids Black Electric Guitar

-It is made of wood all through, featuring steel strings and attractive smooth finish.
 It as features a 5-watt amp, a shoulder strap for comfortable holding a cable cord, replacement strings, and picks.

 It comes with a nice nylon carrying case that is just perfect for traveling and easy storage.

 - It is made of wood, features steels strings